cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_cli.md

 ### Execute Individual Steps
 If you want to execute the individual steps, one at a time, to run a test, execute them in this order:
 1. Use the build command to create the binary input files for the test case(s) using the Binary Builder.
-See Binary Builder for more information.
+See [Binary Builder](#binary-builder-parameters-options) for more information.
 2. Use the upload command to upload the binary files created by the Binary Builder to the mainframe.
-See File Transfer for more information.
+See [File Transfer](#file-transfer-parameters-options) for more information.
 3. Use the submit command to submit the JCL to execute the Topaz for Total Test Runner on the mainframe.
 Note that the binary files need to be uploaded before submitting the JCL to execute the Test Runner.
-See JCL Submit for more information.
+See [JCL Submit](#jcl-submit-parameters-options) for more information.
 4. Use the download command to retrieve the result from the mainframe Topaz for Total Test Test Runner execution.
-See File Transfer for more information.
+See  [File Transfer](#file-transfer-parameters-options) for more information.
 5. Use the parse command to unpack the binary test results file created by the Topaz for Total Test Runner.
-See Binary Parser for more information.
+See [Binary Parser](#binary-parser-parameters-options) for more information.
 6. Use the resultcheck command to analyze the test results against the test check conditions.
 The result checker will output test archive files containing the test results.
-See Result Checker for more information.
+See Result Checker](#result-checker-parameters-options) for more information.

 The batch script is in the directory where the Topaz Workbench CLI was installed.
 To execute the script, the configuration directory must be writable.